CrestApps/laravel-code-generator/README.md

 ## Features

-* Create very clean highly readable code to build on.
+* Create very clean, reusable and highly readable code to build on.
 * Create full resources using a single command with/without **migration** or from **existing database**.
 * Create standard CRUD controllers with simple or form-request validation.
 * Utilizes JSON based resource-file to allow you to define your resources.
 Resource-file allows you to easily regenerate the resource at any time even when the business rules change.